skrey/yellow-extensions/features/help/en/adjusting-system.md

 Another configuration file is `system/settings/text.ini`.
 Here's an example:

     Language: en
-    TextYes: Yes
-    TextNo: No
+    CoreDateFormatMedium: Y-m-d
     EditLoginTitle: Welcome to Stockholm
-    Error404Title: File not found
-    Error404Text: The requested file was not found.
-Oh no... picture.jpg: This is an example image caption.
+    picture.jpg: This is an example image

-You can define the text settings here, for example error messages of the website  and image captions.
+You can define the text settings here, for example text sections and image captions.
 Text settings consist of `Language` and other settings.
 You can define any text or adjust the [default settings](https://github.com/datenstrom/yellow-extensions/blob/master/languages/english/english-language.txt) of languages.

 ## User accounts